Hepatocellular Cancer clinical trials at UCSD

 San Diego, California and other locations

-Our lead scientists for Hepatocellular Cancer research studies include Sandip Patel, MD Claude B Sirlin, MD Adam Burgoyne.
+Our lead scientists for Hepatocellular Cancer research studies include Sandip Patel, MD Claude B Sirlin, MD Adam Burgoyne, MD, PhD.

 Last updated: